Inhomogeneous graph trend filtering via a l2,0 cardinality penalty: Experimental results

 \subsubsection{Dataset: graph generation}

-For the dataset, we generate a simple connected undirected unweighted graph $G(V,E)$ with $200$ nodes.
-We plant three modules/communities in $G$, which have 50 nodes, 70 nodes, and 80 nodes, respectively.
+{ We generate a simple connected undirected unweighted graph $G(V,E)$ with $200$ nodes based on a random graph model called Stochastic Block Model~\cite{HOLLAND1983109}. } We plant three modules/communities in $G$, which have 50 nodes, 70 nodes, and 80 nodes, respectively.
 We introduce two parameters $(p,q)$: $p$ controls the probability of connections between nodes within the modules/communities and $q$ controls the probability of connections between nodes across the modules/communities.
 Then we generate two graphs $G_1, G_2$ as in Fig.\ref{fig-sim2}.
 For $G_1$, we set $p=0.2$ and $q=0.05$ and for $G_2$, we set $p=0.05$ and $q=0.01$.
 Clearly, the modular/community structure of $G_2$ is relatively less clear than that of $G_1$.